6 Strategies to Kick Your Sugar Habit

 By Carolyn Suerth Hudson, RDN, LD

 Donuts, muffins, cakes and bars, pizza, breads and the list goes on.
 Is the sugar in your food causing you problems?
-Such as craving sweets or breads?
+Are you having cravings for sweets or breads?
 Do you have difficulty losing weight or notice a drop in energy mid to late afternoon?
 Or perhaps you are insulin resistant, have metabolic syndrome, diabetes, heart disease or nerve damage?

 So how do we stop eating sugar?